 Maryland Weather: Showers possible Thursday PM into Friday

-BALTIMORE-- Expect another cold night.
-Showers are possible Thursday afternoon into Friday.
-Cold weather follows for Saturday.
+BALTIMORE-- Showers are possible this afternoon into Friday.
+Cold weather follows on Saturday.

-We enjoyed another beautiful day of weather across the state of Maryland today.
-High temperatures reached the upper 40s to around 50.
-We're seeing an east wind at about 10 mph.

-This evening's weather looks quiet and cold with temperatures falling into the 30s after sunset.
-Sunset is at 5:50 PM.
-Look for scattered areas of frost overnight with lows in the upper 20s & lower 30s.
-The sky should stay mainly clear.

-We'll see increasing clouds Thursday.
-Early sunshine will fade to thickening clouds.
-Temperatures will start in the low 30s during the morning hours, but gradually ease into the upper 40s by afternoon.
-By the early evening hours we should see temperatures in the low 50s in some locations.
+We have some variety for our morning temperatures.
+Some of you, including Baltimore are in the upper 20s, and some of you are in the low to mid 30s.
+We will make our way into the low 50s during the second half of the day.
+Morning sunshine will pretty quickly fade to gray skies.
 In addition to the building clouds, a few passing sprinkles or showers are possible.
 The best chance of this would be during the afternoon and early evening hours.

 Friday looks mild with high temperatures climbing into the middle to upper 50s.
 We'll see a chance of showers, especially during the morning, gradually tapering off.
 Highs Friday will reach the middle to upper 50s.
 Gusty winds will kick in Friday afternoon helping dry us out.